-[ Sept.2015 ] There seemed many places to look at in Zwinger Palace in Dresden, but we went streight to the gallery Alte Meister.
+[ Sept.2015 ] There seemed to be many places to look at in Zwinger Palace in Dresden, but we went straight to the gallery, Alte Meister.

-The Augustus the 1st paid a large sum of money to get this from a church in Piacenza in Italy in 1753.
+Augustus I paid a large sum of money to get this from a church in Piacenza in Italy in 1753.

-The amount was as large as that one town can be created from zero, according to the Japanese guide who happened to be there with many children.
+The amount was so large that, apparently, it could be used to create a whole town from scratch, according to the Japanese guide, who happened to be there with lots of children.

-This painting cost the highest price among his collection.
+This painting cost the most money among his whole collection.

-This gallery has the collection of paintings which were hunt and bought by Augustus the 1st and his son Augustus the 2nd by the middle of 18th century.
+This gallery has a collection of paintings that were hunted down and purchased by Augustus I and his son Augustus II by the middle of the 18th century.

 The famous “Girl Reading a Letter at an Open Window” by Vermeer is here, too.

-During the WW2, the paintings were all evacuated, then USSR forces took them as trophies, but after the war, apparently most of the paintings were returned.
+During WW2, the paintings were all evacuated and then the USSR forces took them as trophies, but after the war, apparently most of the paintings were returned.